-Youth Media Sanctuary (YMS) is a community media arts peer-training project, designed to teach multimedia skills to young people in North Troy, NY, and to help develop urgently needed independent local voices in our economically devastated neighborhood.
+The Sanctuary for Independent Media features local youth of Youth Media Sanctuary - a community media arts program in North Troy, NY.
+The program teaches multimedia skills to young people (ages 15-25), to develop urgently needed independent local voices in our economically devastated neighborhood.

 Check out blog for updpates on the latest workshops, including photos, curriculum, reflections, and even snack recipes!